 Plants change as they develop.
 Some of these changes occur gradually over a long period of time, whereas others occur quickly, often resulting in major changes in shoot morphology.
 This latter phenomenon is termed phase change, and is the primary focus of our research.
 We are particularly interested in the juvenile-to-adult transition, also known as vegetative phase change.
 This transition precedes flowering, and is characterized by changes in shoot architecture and patterns of cellular differentiation, by an increase in reproductive competence, and by changes in a variety of physiological processes.
 Vegetative phase change is promoted by a group of plant-specific transcription factors (SBP/SPL proteins), whose expression is repressed during the juvenile phase by the miRNAs, miR156 and miR157.
 Vegetative phase change occurs when the levels of miR156/miR157 decline, leading to an increase in the abundance of SBP/SPL proteins.
-We are studying the temporal regulation of miR156/miR157 is regulated, and how these miRNAs operate to regulate the expression of SBP/SPL genes in natural accessions of Arabidopsis.
+We are studying how the temporal expression pattern of miR156/miR157 is regulated, and how these miRNAs operate to regulate the expression of SBP/SPL genes in natural accessions of Arabidopsis.
 We are also interested in the relationship between vegetative phase change